 Where do I start an emergency fund?

 These days high yielding savings accounts have terrible interest rates.
-I still like and use Capital One 360 for my emergency fund, but the most important part is getting started, no matter where it is.
+I still like and use ING Direct for my emergency fund, but the most important part is getting started, no matter where it is.
 But, look for something that you can direct deposit into so you do NOT have to think about it.

 Before I get a bunch of comments arguing about the frequency of emergencies or how much the average emergency costs, let me just say these assumptions are based on how things have worked out for me.
 I am sure some will have “emergencies” every 6 months and some every 4 years, but I am basing this off averages in my life.
 My intention is only to show the long-term benefit of building an emergency fund rather than using a credit card.